VernissageApp/VernissageServer/Readme.md

 - [x] Sending new status to remote servers (followers and mentioned)
 - [x] Sending boost status to remote servers (annouce)
 - [ ] Add list with known domains (fediversed)
-- [ ] Deleting the user based on shared inbox queue (via Jobs)
+- [ ] Deleting the user based on shared inbox queue
+- [ ] Deleting user from remote server
 - [ ] Deleting status from remote server
 - [ ] Unboost status from remote server
-- [ ] Deleting user from remote server

 **API**